dantonnoriega/PubPol590-Sp15/Workshop 1/01_intro_to_git.md

 ```

-## Create a Local Repository and Push a Simple Text File
+## Create a Local Repository and Push a Simple Text File to GitHub
 You are now going to put everything together and create a local repository.After that, you will create a matching online ("remote") repository on GitHub and then create, *stage*, *commit*, and *push* a simple text file from your local repo to GitHub.

 #### 1. Create a Local Repository